awesomediff/cs207-FinalProject/docs/milestone1.md

 ### Installation
 * The package will be available on 'PyPI.'
     - You can either install the package in your local environment or in a virtual environment.
-* IF you have a Python3 environment with numpy installed ready to go, the awesomediff package can be installed using the following code:
+* If you have a Python3 environment with numpy installed ready to go, the awesomediff package can be installed using the following code:
 ```
 pip install awesomediff
 ```